 Deborah Balliette-Jacobson, SBJ, Inc. and Honorary Consul of Tunisia

-Mrs. Deborah Balliette-Jacobson is President of SBJ, Inc., which provides strategic planning and solutions for managerial, administrative and marketing needs for governmental and private sector entities.
-SBJ, Inc. and Advanced Marketing & Consulting International, Inc. (an affiliated company) work together in the representation of Tunisian and North African companies needing representation in the United States.
-Mrs. Balliette-Jacobson is also owner of American Central Insurance Agency, Inc., which provides life, health, group health, long term care and annuities policies to individuals and business.
-Mrs. Balliette-Jacobson is the Honorary Consul General for the Republic of Tunisia in Miami, Director of Plus International Bank, member of the International Federation of Women, Advisory Board Member of the Miami Bridge; Past Board Member of the Children Home Society and Past Board Member of the Greater Miami Heart Association.
-She holds a BA in Finance and Accounting from the University of Miami.
+Balliette-Jacobson is also owner of American Central Insurance Agency, Inc., which provides life, health, group health, long term care and annuities policies to individuals and business.
+She is the Honorary Consul General for the Republic of Tunisia in Miami, Director of Plus International Bank, member of the International Federation of Women, Advisory Board Member of the Miami Bridge; past Board Member of the Children Home Society and past Board Member of the Greater Miami Heart Association.
+She holds a B.A. in Finance and Accounting from the University of Miami.

-Cristina Barrios, Consul General of Spain in Miami
+Hon.
+Cándido Creis Estrada, Consul General of Spain

 Edward Glab, Florida International University

 Edward Glab is the Co-Director of the Global Energy Security Forum at FIU.
 He joined the Business School at FIU as Director of the Knight-Ridder Center in 2004 after retiring from ExxonMobil, where for over 25 years he held a variety of positions in public affairs.
 He has conducted business and traveled in 76 countries around the world.
 He has taught at Northern Illinois University and the University of Texas at Austin.